Cottonwood-Technology/ValidX/docs/usage.rst

         # }
         ...

-ValidateIt has been tested against the following implementations of ``MultiDict``:
+ValidX has been tested against the following implementations of ``MultiDict``:

 *   `WebOb MultiDict`_;
 *   `Werkzeug MultiDict`_;